 Ceilings

 Repair category 2

 Notes There are areas of cracked and defective plaster to the ceilings.
 Some of the plasterwork is affected by dampness.
 Repairs will be required at the time of redecoration, or in the event of disturbance.
+Old lath and plaster can deteriorate in condition and come loose with age, and on occasion it may fail without warning.

 Internal walls Repair category 3 Notes High damp meter readings were recorded to the internal walls and partitions.
-The property is currently unoccupied, and condensation has resulted in elevated levels of dampness affecting internal wall surfaces.
+Further, the property is currently unoccupied, and significant condensation is resulting in elevated levels of dampness affecting internal wall surfaces.
+This requires full and thorough investigation, before purchase, by a timber/damp specialist.
 There are areas of cracked and defective plaster.
 Some of the plasterwork is affected by dampness.
 Repairs will be required at the time of redecoration, or in the event of disturbance.
+Old lath and plaster can deteriorate in condition and come loose with age, and on occasion it may fail without warning.
 The walls within the bar and store are not lined out and finished to a habitable standard.

-Floors including sub-floors Repair category 3 Notes Dampness is affecting the flooring, and there is decay to floor joists and floorboards together with woodworm infestation.
+Floors including sub-floors

+Repair category 3

+Notes Dampness is affecting the floors.
+There is decay to floor joists and floorboards, together with woodworm infestation.
+This requires full and thorough investigation, before purchase, by a timber/damp specialist.
 Some of the floorboards are loose and uneven.